 These days, TV is one of the only ways we can keep ourselves entertained (we’re looking at you HBO Max, Netflix and Hulu).
 But sometimes, we want a break from our favorite fictional shows and films in favor of something more emotionally and intellectually stimulating.
 Yup, we’re talking documentaries, people.
 Keep reading for 24 of the best documentaries on HBO Max.

 24 of the Best Documentaries on HBO Max

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

-Everyone who met the wheelchair-bound Gypsy Rose Blancharde and her mother, Dee Dee, felt compelled to help the close-knit family.
+Everyone who met the wheelchair-bound Gypsy Rose Blanchard and her mother, Dee Dee, felt compelled to help the close-knit family.
 It wasn’t until Dee Dee was murdered and Gypsy could suddenly walk that it became very clear things were not as they seemed.